 To his right is a black man who is sitting.
-I make the assumption that he’s sitting, as you’re only able to see his head and shoulders.
+I assume that he’s sitting, as you’re only able to see his head and shoulders.
 He could be at a piano or drum kit.
 To his right is a white man of around 30 years old with long straight dark hair.
 He’s sitting at a drum kit.
 The kit is metallic blue in colour, faceted and glittery like the exterior paintwork of a fair ground ride.

 Trumpeter 1 is wearing an indigo blue denim two-piece suit.
 The jacket has a standard lapel.
 The trousers are flared.
 Beneath he is wearing a red, most likely cotton, crew neck top.
 Keeping his trousers up is a wide brown leather belt with an oversized silver buckle.

 Approximately 2 metres behind them is a black man of approximately 40 years old.
 He’s slightly over weight.
 He holds a black bass guitar and is wearing a hat and a pair of wrap around sunglasses.
 The glasses have black fames and lenses.
 We can presume the stage is raised in certain areas, as he is elevated approximately 2-3 feet above the women in front.

 Trumpeter 2 is wearing a dark grey suit jacket.
 He is wearing off-white flared trousers.
 On his head is a dusty brown deconstructed trilby hat.